 On each of these self-guided tour options, you will enjoy memorable hiking each day and stay in authentic mountain huts most nights.
 You won’t have the hassle of planning any details and we even offer you continuous support in case you run into any problems along the way.

 Recommended Reading: Alta Via 1 Hiking Tour (Self-Guided)

 Explore the beautiful Emilia-Romagna region of Italy as you walk The Path of the Gods from Bologna to Florence.
 The route gets its name from the five mountains that are named after the gods and goddesses of ancient Rome.

-The highest peak on this section of the path is the Monte Adone (Adonis) which offers breathtaking views of the Bologna Hills.
-You will also tread in the footsteps of the ancient Romans as some of the route retraces the historic Flaminia Military Roman Road.
+The highest peak on this section of the path is the Monte Adone (Adonis) which offers exhilarating views of the Bologna Hills.
+You will also tread in the footsteps of the ancient Romans as some of the routes retraces the historic Flaminia Military Roman Road.